 A responsive Council with a focus on innovation and safety through collaboration and opportunity.
-We seek to deliver:

 - an engaged workforce that actively seeks innovation opportunities; - a Council team that collaborates, and fosters pride and unity to deliver effective services to residents; and - attraction and retention of a safe and skilled workforce.